danwing/cidfi/draft-wing-cidfi.md

 ### Mapping DiffServ Code Point (DSCP) to DCIDs {#mapping-dscp}

-A mapping from QUIC Destination CID to DiffServ code point
+A mapping from Destination CID to DiffServ code point
 {{!RFC2474}} leverages existing DiffServ handling that may already exist in the CIDFI network element.
 If there are downstream network elements configured with the same DiffServ code point the CIDFI